eXtremeDB for HPC meets the specialized requirements of managing market data with several powerful features:

 eXtremeDB for HPC provides a rich library of vector-based statistical functions that execute over sequence to accelerate management of time series data.

-Handles real-time and historical data. eXtremeDB for HPC’s in-memory storage is ideal for real-time data, while developers can easily specify persistent tables for historical data with a simple notation in the database schema.
+eXtremeDB for HPC’s in-memory storage is ideal for streaming data, while developers can easily specify persistent tables for historical data with a simple notation in the database schema.

-eXtremeDB programming skills are fully interchangeable between in-memory and persistent database designs (developers needn’t learn two database system products for real-time and historical data).
+Developer programming skills are fully interchangeable between in-memory and persistent database designs.
+(In other words, developers needn’t learn two database system products for streaming and historical data).